By 37Design |

 The WordPress mobile app (available for both iOS and Android) does solve some of these problems.
 It offers a native interface, background uploading, and direct access to the Media Library.
 However, it introduces its own set of trade-offs that many users find equally frustrating:

-• Authentication complexity: Self-hosted WordPress sites require either Jetpack or the correct XML-RPC / REST API configuration.
+• Self-hosted WordPress sites require either Jetpack or the correct XML-RPC / REST API configuration.
 Many managed hosting providers disable XML-RPC for security, which breaks the app entirely.

-• Inconsistent batch behavior: While you can select multiple images, the app uploads them one at a time sequentially.
-Large batches are slow, and there is no visual progress for the overall batch -- only for the current file.
+• While you can select multiple images, the app uploads them one at a time sequentially.
+Large batches are slow, and there is no visual progress for the overall batch, only for the current file.

-• No Share Extension integration: You cannot select photos in your camera roll and share them directly to WordPress.
+• You cannot select photos in your camera roll and share them directly to WordPress.
 You have to open the app, navigate to the Media Library, and then pick photos from there.

-• Metadata handling: The app does not always preserve EXIF data the way you might expect, and there is limited control over image quality or resizing during upload.
+• The app does not always preserve EXIF data the way you might expect, and there is limited control over image quality or resizing during upload.

 The bottom line: every existing method for uploading photos to WordPress from a phone involves compromise.
 The question is which compromise costs you the least time.